-Utah is a land of contrast and variety in landscapes, in color, in precipitation, and of the abundant natural, undeveloped space necessary for a healthy ecosystem full of wildlife.
+Utah is a land of contrast and variety in landscapes, in color, in precipitation, and of abundant natural, undeveloped space necessary for a healthy ecosystem full of wildlife.
 With more than 600 species of mammals, fishes, birds, reptiles, and amphibians, Utah has so much to offer wildlife viewing aficionados, hunters, and fisherman.

-In winter, take a sleigh ride through Hardware Ranch for a chance to observe a close up herd of a thousand or more wild elk taking refuge from the harsh winter environs found in the mountains just above the valley.
+In winter, take a sleigh ride through Hardware Ranch for a chance to observe up close a herd of a thousand or more wild elk taking refuge from the harsh winter environs found in the mountains just above the valley.
 Cast your line into the waters of the Green River as you float through Red Canyon.
-Watch rainbow and cutthroat trout as they dart through crystal clear waters, so many you could imagine taking a dip and grabbing one with your bare hands This is just the beginning, one of countless special "blue-ribbon" fishing opportunities to be had throughout the state.
+Watch rainbow and cutthroat trout as they dart through crystal clear waters, so many you could imagine taking a dip and grabbing one with your bare hands.
+This is just the beginning, one of countless special "blue-ribbon" fishing opportunities to be had throughout the state.

 Utah is a fantastic state for birders.
 The Great Salt Lake and its wetlands, a Western Hemisphere Shorebird Reserve Network site, is a critical staging area for millions of migrating waterfowl and shorebirds from the Arctic Tundra to the tip of South America!
-Make sure to Visit Antelope Island State Park and notice countless birds as well as bison, deer, California bighorn sheep, pronghorn antelope and many other types of wildlife.
+Make sure to visit Antelope Island State Park and notice countless birds as well as bison, deer, California bighorn sheep, pronghorn antelope and many other types of wildlife.

 Whether you're interested in seeing wildlife in its natural habitat, or a hunting and/or fishing experience par none, Utah, with its gift of abundant, undisturbed wilderness, cannot be surpassed.